DIVD-NL/web-csirt/credentials.md

 ### Email

-We can't send large volumes of emails.
+We don't send large volumes of emails.
 Emailing millions or billions of addresses (of which a large portion is no longer active) will clog our email system and get us quickly on the "known spammers" list of large email providers, effectively hurting the rest of our operation.

-Thankfully, there are companies that handle the distribution of large volumes of emails.
-Managing such a high volume of email requires a specialized skill set.
+Managing a high volume of emails requires a specialized skill set, there are companies that handle this kind of distribution.
 We've had discussions with these providers, and sending such large volumes of email can be quite expensive, in the range of five figures.
 As a non-profit organization run by volunteers, we simply don't have the budget for this kind of expenditure, and even if we did, we wouldn't be willing to allocate those funds in this manner.
 (If you are willing to [donate](https://www.divd.nl/donate) that kind of money, we can think of better ways to utilize it).
 Additionally, since we lack explicit consent from the recipients of these emails, these service providers are hesitant to work with us.

 ### Does it help?